docQodly/docs/docs/language/EntitySelectionClass.md

 :::caution

-The entity selection must be *alterable*, i.e. it has been created for example by [`.newSelection()`](DataClassClass.md#newselection) or `Create entity selection`, otherwise `.add()` will return an error.
+The entity selection must be *alterable*, i.e. it has been created for example by [`.newSelection()`](DataClassClass.md#newselection), otherwise `.add()` will return an error.
 Shareable entity selections do not accept the addition of entities.
-For more information, please refer to the [Shareable or alterable entity selections](../Concepts/data#shareable-or-alterable-entity-selections) section.
+For more information, please refer to the [Shareable or alterable entity selections](../concepts/orda/data.md#shareable-or-alterable-entity-selections) section.

 :::

-*	If the entity selection is [ordered](../Concepts/data-model#ordered-or-unordered-entity-selection), *entity* is added at the end of the selection.
+*	If the entity selection is [ordered](../concepts/orda/data-model.md#ordered-or-unordered-entity-selection), *entity* is added at the end of the selection.
 If a reference to the same entity already belongs to the entity selection, it is duplicated and a new reference is added.
-*	If the entity selection is [unordered](../Concepts/data-model#ordered-or-unordered-entity-selection), *entity* is added anywhere in the selection, with no specific order.
+*	If the entity selection is [unordered](../concepts/orda/data-model#ordered-or-unordered-entity-selection), *entity* is added anywhere in the selection, with no specific order.

 The modified entity selection is returned by the function, so that function calls can be chained.